 Finally, some Protestants say Catholics who refuse to accept the Magisterium show a difference of opinion among Catholics.
 No. They show a difference between faithful Catholics and “whitewashed tombs,” Mt 23:27 Catholic outside, Protestant inside.
 “The Lord looks on the heart” 1 Sam 16:7.

-In Rabbi Yeshua’s day some people refused to accept His teaching.
-They did not diminish His authority at all, they simply were not part of the Church.
+In Rabbi Yeshua’s day some people refused to accept his teaching.
+They did not diminish his authority at all, they simply were not part of the Church.
 He was clear. “…if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector” Mt 18:17.
 It is the same today.
-What makes us Catholic is our belief that the Pope is the Vicar of Christ.
+What makes us Catholic is our belief that the pope is the Vicar of Christ.
 One is a Catholic if one accepts what the Catholic Church teaches as necessary for salvation § 837.
-If not, whatever his pretense, the person is in protest against Catholic teaching, a protestant.
+If not, whatever his outer appearance, the person is, in his heart, in protest against Catholic teaching, a Protestant.

 In this twenty-first century of our Lord the sola fide, faith alone, argument seems particularly threadbare.
 We live in a time of spiritual and moral fog deeper and darker than humanity has seen for a very long time, and are visibly called by Rabbi Yeshua to become very much like him, to be, “… the light of the world” Mt 5:14.
 During the first four hundred years after Luther nailed his 95 theses to the door of the Catholic parish church in Wittenberg there was room for argument.
 Today we all must be Rabbi Yeshua‘s image and likeness and do as he did, all the way to the Cross.